colomboluke/bracket-maker/src/Brainstorm.md

    8. We recurse until we are left with 1 match.

 TODO:
-- Change 'id' in the Team object to 'seed'
-- Make new seeding algorithm work with rendering
 - Add choosing winner capability
-- BUG: when we have 5+ teams, and try to remove the first one, it crashes.
 - Make a zoom in/out button in the bottom right of BracketPreview

+Considering:
+- Change 'id' in the Team object to 'seed'